-As part of May Awareness, volunteers across Canada request that buildings in their community fly the Huntington Society of Canada flag for a period of time during the month of May.
+As part of May Awareness, volunteers across Canada also request that buildings in their community fly the Huntington Society of Canada flag for a period of time during the month of May.
 The flag raises awareness and honours those affected by the disease.
 Volunteers across Canada also strive to make HD Awareness Month official in their communities by having local government members proclaim May as HD Awareness Month.
 To download a 2020 proclamation form, click here.

-Many events were planned to happen specifically during the month of May to coincide with HD Awareness Month.
+Many events are planned to happen specifically during the month of May to coincide with HD Awareness Month.
 Check in with us regularly as we lead into May for a full list of 2020 events.

 In an effort to gain national attention for HD Awareness Month, volunteers have been working hard with us to participate in media interviews and segments across the country.

-Email us at email@example.com if you’re interested in sharing your story!
+Email us at email@example.com if you’re interested in sharing your story – or covering ours!